Comanche moon is a roots-rock, alt-country, "texicana" band from amarillo, Texas

 At some point, both Sidwell and Erickson found rock and roll and fell in love with 60s and 70s bands like Led Zepplin, Jimi Hendrix, Pink Floyd and the Rolling Stones.
 Sidwell learned the drums, developing his chops on stage in jam and rock bands in Amarillo.
 Erickson would sneak off after living room bluegrass sessions with his family to pick out Jimmy Page riffs and Hendrix licks.

 Sidwell and Erickson met in Amarillo in 2011 and founded Comanche Moon in 2013 with then bandmate Jake Vernon and Carlos Martinez-Arraras, who continues to play guitar for the band.
 In 2015, Comanche Moon released its debut self-titled EP.
 Short on cash and long on content, it wasn't until early 2017 that the band had saved up enough money to book studio time for its first full length album, "Country Music Deathstar."
 The band paired up with producer Tim Allen (guitar, Shane Smith & the Saints) and began recording at Yellow Dog Studios in Wimberley, Texas with Dave Percefull and Adam Odor in June 2017.
 They completed production later that December and will release the first single off the album March 23.
-They will release the full album in late May 2018.
+They will release the full album June 29.

 *Gwynne, S.C.
 Empire of the Summer Moon, Scribner 2010.